 We may also ask you to complete surveys that we use for quality purposes.

 We document all forms of communication between the data subject and Saint James Hospital on the data subject’s record held internally.
-We may make notes on relevant patient files enabling us to provide better care for medical, customer-service, legal, compliance, and regulatory purposes
+We may make notes on relevant patient files enabling us to provide better care for medical, customer-service, legal, compliance, and regulatory purposes.
+Such data is only viewed by those employees whose role is relevant.

-We use the personal data we collect from you in the following ways:
+We process the personal data we collect from you in the following ways:

 When you use our sites, we will use your data to provide the service you have selected.
 For example, if you request more information, we will use the contact details you give us to communicate with you.